March 1949 Syrian coup d'état: Rebellion

-End of presidency
+Aftermath of Za'im regime

 Za'im's short-lived presidency ended on 14 August 1949 in a military coup staged by Sami al-Hinnawi, along with several other SSNP officers, who promptly executed Za'im and Muhsin al-Barazi and installed Hashim al-Atassi as president.
-Another military coup took place in December, the third of that year, this time led by Adib Shishakli, who kept al-Atassi as president until 3 December 1951. al-Hinnawi was murdered on 31 October 1950 by Hersho al-Barazi, a cousin of Muhsin al-Barazi.
+Another military coup took place in December, the third of that year, this time led by Adib Shishakli, who kept al-Atassi as president until 3 December 1951.
+On 31 October 1950, al-Hiwanni was murdered by Hersho al-Barazi, a cousin of Muhsin al-Barazi.

+After six years, former democratically elected president Shukri al-Quwatli returned to Syria after his exile in Egypt and was elected as president once again in 1955.